overscore-media/overscore-11ty/src/services/examples/buxtondawe.md

 title: Buxton & Dawe
 banner: /images/projects/buxtondawe/buxton-banner.png
 link: https://buxtonanddawe.com/
 description: A clean and modern upgrade for an electrical contracting company.
-Built with Wordpress and Elementor, this is an excellent way to showcase the copmany's services and get customers in their door
+Built with Wordpress and Elementor, this is an excellent way to showcase the company's services and get customers in their door
 date: 2022-01-12
 collaborators:
 - Bryce Hynes